 This is not a political blog.
 My only reference to anything political is what I just said.
 ‘This is not a political blog’.
 I do hope, however, that my reflections on the gospel in this blog will steer us in our perspective, attitude and actions in regard to what is happening in our nation today.

-All this has me considering again the power of the gospel of Jesus.
+All that is going on around us has me considering again the power of the gospel of Jesus.
 It’s an expansive power that first reveals our need, our sin, before it can take us to the place of healing, the cross itself where Jesus died in our place, for us.
 The only place for restoration is the cross.
 The cross tells us we are sinners.
 Hopeless.
 Dead.
 Deserving the full wrath of God, deserving Hell.
 But Jesus took it for us.
-On the other side of the cross, the burial and resurrection now behind Jesus, the gospel tells a fuller more victorious message.
+An exchange took place at the cross; our sin, for his righteousness.
+On the other side of the cross, the burial and resurrection now behind Jesus, the gospel offers a fuller more victorious message.
 There is hope for the brokenness in our world.
 There is hope for our nation.
 The gospel, this story of who Jesus is and why he came and what he did tells us we are still sinners, still deserving death, but also promising us that we will never receive the justice we deserved.
 Because of Jesus, and what he did in our place.
 It’s a story we remind ourselves of daily.

 And the gospel does divide.
 It must.
 Ultimately, when it’s all over with, Jesus graciously, and thankfully warned us of what will happen to those who reject the gospel.
 It’s a horrible, dark scene, but one that ought to make us rush to him for reconciliation and forgiveness.
 And rush to our friends and family to warn of the cost of ignoring Jesus.
 It’s that final moment Jesus once described this way, as the final divide: